emilywoods/matrix-calculations/README.md

 # Areas for improvement

- - Tests to include error messages
+ - Tests should include error messages

  - Add CI with unit tests and formatting checks to verify successful builds each time a commit is pushed to the remote repo